dlab-berkeley/git-fundamentals/0-5_remotes.md

 This is because if you don't specify the remote, git assumes that you mean `origin` (just like BASH assumes you mean `pwd`), and you don't have write access to my repository.

-The general, best-practices workflow with a remotely hosted git repository looksl ike this:
+The general, best-practices workflow with a remotely hosted git repository looks like this:

 1. Fetch
-2. Merge (we'll talk about this in two bits)
+2. Merge
-3. Branch (we'll talk about this in a bit)
+3. Branch
 4. Modify
 5. Commit
 6. Merge